 You are eligible for genetic counseling if you have a personal and/or family history of any of the following conditions:

-- High cholesterol or other high lipid levels
+- High cholesterol or other abnormal lipid levels.

 How can I Prepare for my Genetic Counseling Visit?